-Whilst all the ACA trustees are volunteers, Alton Community Centre is run by a part-time staff of about 40 paid people, including the centre manager, administrative staff, caretakers and those who run the various services: playgroup, daycare for the elderly, youth club and the course tutors for the Adult Education programme.
+Whilst all the ACA trustees are volunteers, Alton Community Centre is run by a part-time staff of about 40 paid people, including the operations manager, administrative staff, caretakers and those who run the various services: playgroup, daycare for the elderly, youth club and the course tutors for the Adult Education programme.
 On top of this are independent café and bar concessions.

 - Revenue: Income from Room Hiring, Events, Café and Bar concessions, Adult Education, Playgroup, Daycare, Assembly Rooms Management, Equipment hire, Minibus hire, Shopmobility hire and other service provisions.

-Research shows that an informal meeting of local residents was held on 27th June 1972 to discuss securing a community centre for Alton.
+The local paper records that an informal meeting of local residents was held on 27th June 1972 to discuss securing a community centre for Alton.
 People knew that Alton Urban District Council was due to be replaced by East Hampshire District Council in 1974, and there were concerns that the community centre project would get sidelined in this process.
 A public meeting was held two weeks later on the 11th July at the Friends Meeting House to discuss setting up Alton Community Association (ACA).
 This led to members adopting the first constitution on 25th October 1972 and it became a registered charity on 7th January 1974.
 This was an unincorporated association, charity no 266673.
 The ACA negotiated with Alton Urban District Council and they agreed to buy an old factory in Amery Street; the ACA signed a 99 year lease on 25th March 1974.
 The council spent £110,000 on the building conversion (roughly £1,221,000 in 2017 values) and Alton Community Centre was opened by actor Marius Goring on 18th October 1975.
 In 2015 we held some events to mark the 40th anniversary of the centre's opening.